Last updated: 08/09/21

 The UK Information Commissioner (‘UK ICO’) defines cookies as ‘small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.’

 You can find out all about cookies, how to manage them and delete them, and how to manage your browser settings, at the UK ICO and www.aboutcookies.org.
 For further information on opting out of cookies on the Website, please see below.

 Please note that if you manage your browser and third party settings to block cookies, some or all of the Website and Services may not have full functionality and your user experience may be impacted.

 There are 4 main types of cookie, as defined by the ICC:

-Analytical/Performance cookies – which collect anonymous information about how visitors use a website, such as the pages visitors go to most often.
-They do not collect information that identifies a visitor.
-All information these cookies collect is aggregated and therefore anonymous and is only used to improve how a website works.
-However, consent is required for these cookies.
+Analytical/Performance cookies – which collect information about how visitors use a website, such as the pages visitors go to most often, how long they spend on pages.
+Your consent is required for these cookies.

 Functionality cookies – which ‘remember choices you make to improve your experience’, such as your user name, and may also be used to provide services you have asked for such as watching a video or commenting on a blog.
 These cookies cannot track your browsing activity on other websites.
 Your consent is required for these cookies.